xFrah/ACSAI-obsidian/NOTES-MARKDOWN/Foundation of Computer Science/Exam guide.md

 ### Given the following grammar, write the correspondent automata

-Apparently, we are talking about [[Regular Grammars]], and conversion should be possible only with right-linear grammars.
+Apparently, we are talking about [[5.
+Regular grammars]], and conversion should be possible only with right-linear grammars.

 - Turn each variable on the left into a state.
 - The start symbol becomes the initial state.